Grant Wood: Early life

-Wood was born in rural Iowa, 4 mi (6.43 km) east of Anamosa, on February 13, 1891, the son of Hattie DeEtte Weaver Wood and Francis Maryville Wood.
-His mother moved the family to Cedar Rapids after his father died in 1901.
+Wood was born in rural Iowa, 4 mi (6.43 km) east of Anamosa, on February 13, 1891, the son of Hattie DeEtte Wood (née Weaver) and Francis Maryville Wood.
+His maternal grandparents worked as innkeepers and his paternal grandparents were slaveholders in Virginia.
+Hattie moved the family to Cedar Rapids after Francis died in 1901.
 Soon thereafter, Wood began as an apprentice in a local metal shop.
-After graduating from Washington High School, Wood enrolled in The Handicraft Guild, an art school run entirely by women in Minneapolis in 1910.
+After graduating from Washington High School, he enrolled in The Handicraft Guild, an art school run entirely by women in Minneapolis in 1910.

-In 1913, he enrolled at the School of the Art Institute of Chicago and performed some work as a silversmith.
+In 1913, Wood enrolled at the School of the Art Institute of Chicago, where he studied from 1913 to 1916.
+Wood also performed some work as a silversmith.

 Career

-Close to the end of World War I, Wood joined the US military, working as an artist designing camouflage scenes as well as other art.
+Near the end of World War I, Wood joined the army, working as an artist designing camouflage scenes as well as other art.

 From 1919 to 1925, Wood taught art to junior high school students in the Cedar Rapids public school system.
-This employment provided financial stability and its seasonal nature allowed him summer trips to Europe to study art.
-In addition, he took a leave of absence for the 1923–1924 school year so he could spend an entire year studying in Europe.
+This employment provided financial stability, and its seasonal nature allowed him summer trips to Europe to study art.
+Wood also took a leave of absence for the 1923–1924 school year so he could spend an entire year studying in Europe.
+During his stint as a teacher, Wood experimented with woodworking and metalworking.
+For example, he built a bench for students who broke the rules to sit on while waiting punishment from the school principal, which Wood titled Mourner's Bench, a humorous reference to the mourner's bench used in Methodist churches.

-From 1922 to 1935, Wood lived with his mother in the loft of a carriage house in Cedar Rapids, which he turned into his personal studio at "5 Turner Alley" (the studio had no address until Wood made one up).
+From 1924 to 1935, Wood lived with his mother in the hayloft of a carriage house in Cedar Rapids, which he had converted into his personal studio at "5 Turner Alley" (the studio had no address until Wood made one up).

-From 1922 to 1928, Wood made four trips to Europe, where he studied many styles of painting, especially Impressionism and post-Impressionism.
-However, it was the work of the 15th-century Flemish artist Jan van Eyck that influenced him to take on the clarity of this technique and to incorporate it in his new works.
-In addition, his 1928 trip to Munich was to oversee the making of the stained glass windows he had designed for a Veterans Memorial Building in Cedar Rapids.
+Between 1922 and 1928, Wood made four trips to Europe, where he studied many styles of painting, especially Impressionism and post-Impressionism.
+However, it was the work of the 15th-century Flemish artist Jan van Eyck that influenced him to take on the clarity of this technique and incorporate it in his new works.
+Additionally, Wood's 1928 trip to Munich was to oversee the making of the stained glass windows he had designed for a Veterans Memorial Building in Cedar Rapids.

 In 1932, Wood helped found the Stone City Art Colony near his hometown to help artists get through the Great Depression.
 He became a great proponent of regionalism in the arts, lecturing throughout the country on the topic.
-As his classically American image was solidified, his bohemian days in Paris were expunged from his public persona.
+As Wood's classically American image was solidified, his bohemian days in Paris were expunged from his public persona.

-From 1934 to 1941 Wood taught painting at the University of Iowa's School of Art.
-During that time, he supervised mural painting projects, mentored students, produced a variety of his own works, and became a key part of the university's cultural community.